raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from b8:27:eb...
 ```

-Now we need to modify the dnsmasq configuration to enable DHCP to reply to the device.
-Press `CTRL+C` on the keyboard to exit the tcpdump program, then type the following:
+Now you need to modify the `dnsmasq` configuration to enable DHCP to reply to the device.
+Press <kbd>CTRL + C</kbd> to exit the `tcpdump` program, then type the following:

 ```bash
 echo | sudo tee /etc/dnsmasq.conf
 sudo nano /etc/dnsmasq.conf
 ```

-Then replace the contents of dnsmasq.conf with:
+Then replace the contents of `dnsmasq.conf` with:

 ```
 port=0